umnovjp/NHLShiftStats4/README.md

 Games with 11F in 2025-26 season, 10/09 game 0 CHI A 11F, game 10 A 11F, 10/11 game 10 A 11F, 10/13 game 9 H 11F, 10/30 game 2 all data missing, 09/11 game 0, game 3 11/12 H 11F, game 0 11/14. no new through 11/11

 not sure why Ovie line in game 4 11/13/25 has 0 s in 1st period.
 Then why is it first line?
-Because it was 3rd period lineup. resolved but game 0 on 11/09 has an error. game 1 11/15 has error in away lines 3rd period. game 0 11/16 error line 346.
+Because it was 3rd period lineup. resolved but game 0 on 11/09 has an error. game 1 11/15 has error in away lines 3rd period, same game H line 3 numbers are different in two tables. game 0 11/16 error line 346. game 2 11/17 error line 60???.
+Cannot believe game 5 11/17 is correct H team line 3.